sinner-of-polaris/sinner-of-polaris/README.md

 ☆ I’m gender fluid, pansexual, and neurodivergent.
 I’m a member of multiple fandoms and I do OC×OC, OC×Canon, and yumeshipping.

-☆ I heavily fictionkin Don Quixote/Sancho from Limbus Company and Polaris (as in the star that can be seen overhead in the North Pole) :3
+☆ I heavily fictionkin Don Quixote/Sancho from Limbus Company.
+I also conceptkin Polaris (not sure if that’s the right way to say it but you get my point)

 ☆ I already have a partner.
 Fuck off if you’re only here to beat me up.